researchsoft/website/content/lorentz/20-content.md

 background = "white"
 +++

-## Vive la differénce - research software engineers
+## Vive la différence - research software engineers

 This will be a hybrid event with an in-person element from 19-22 April 2022 at the Lorentz Centre in the Netherlands; and online events from March-May 2022 across different time zones.